Zara Carmichael: Relationship with Daniel Granger

 Since the beginning of their relationship, Zara's connection with Daniel has continually been shown to be tumultuous.
 The Birmingham Post's Roz Laws wrote that arguing is common for the couple and felt that they have a "love/hate relationship".
 At the initiation of their relationship, Walsh said that the pair love each other but felt that neither of them would admit it to the other.
 She accredited this to the two characters being very similar, with Walsh billing Zara as "a female version of Daniel".
 Walsh liked that there is a complexity to their relationship and felt that Daniel initially deserved Zara's poor treatment of him, such as her blackmailing and bribing him, due to the hearts Daniel had broken before her.
 In September 2010, Walsh revealed details of an upcoming storyline involving Zara and Daniel.
 Speaking at the Inside Soap Awards, she said: "There's a fantastic five-part story coming up in the next few weeks involving my character and Daniel.
 I don't want to give everything away, but something terrible happens to Daniel's baby daughter and Zara steps in to help.
 It's all very dramatic!"
 She added: "It's nice to be the good guy for a change.
 Normally Zara plays the baddie and for once she gets to play the heroine, which makes a nice change for me!"

 Speaking of Zara's feelings towards Daniel once her character returns from her break in Bristol, Walsh explained: "Well, it's very complicated.
 She gives him a very hard time and she's keeping his access arrangements to their baby as they were before - very minimal.
 However, if she hated him that much and really did want him out of her life, my question is: what is she doing back?
 Zara obviously can't live with Daniel and can't live without him.
 Their relationship is so complicated."
 In June 2020, Walsh talked about Zara's relationship with Daniel on a live-streamed interview.
 She talked about a two-year arc that producer Peter Eryl Lloyd devised for Zara and Daniel, with the breakdown of their marriage, Zara having sex with Sid, their separate relationships and their eventual reunion after the afore events.
 Walsh does not typically like to know about storylines in advance as it aids her to portray Zara's natural reaction to events, but she felt that it was useful to know the outcome for their relationship.
 She added that if their relationship was simple, it wouldn't be interesting for viewers.
 On their slow burn relationship, she stated that it was "exhausting but such a pleasure to play long form", and hinted that their reunion would be as complicated as their marriage breakdown.
+In 2023, Chambers announced his exit from Doctors, but confirmed that Walsh would be staying on the soap.